Break95/qcc/README.md

 or through the GitHub web page of the package at <https://luca-scr.github.io/qcc/>.

+## ggplot2

+Added a plotting interface to generate ggplot2 graphs.

 ## References

 Montgomery, D.C.
 (2009) *Introduction to Statistical Quality Control*, 6th ed.
 New York: John Wiley & Sons.